Preparing For A Tattoo

 11. Ask Questions

-You want to be comfortable and confident about what you’re doing, so don’t hesitate to ask your tattoo artist or any of the other staff any question you might have.
+You want to be comfortable and confident about what you’re doing, so don’t hesitate to ask your tattoo artist or any of the other staff any questions you might have.

 If you want to know what kind of procedures they have in place to make sure their equipment and facilities are kept safe and clean, ask them to give you a quick run-through of them.
 Not only might it ease your nerves, but it’s a good way to make sure you’re getting tattooed with properly sterilized equipment.